Providing high school students with grade-specific, individualized support and valuable information to apply to

 Jewish Big Brothers Big Sisters of Los Angeles provides three unique scholarships to high school graduates who have participated in one of our programs.
 Since 1999, we have provided more than $2 million in scholarships.

-We provide these scholarships to help eligible students achieve their higher educational goals, whether at a four-year university, community college or trade school.
+We provide these scholarships to help eligible students achieve their higher educational goals, whether at a four-year university or trade school.
 Anyone who participated in one of our programs may be eligible (criteria are below).

 Scholarship funds can be used to cover the cost of tuition, books, school supplies, rent, transportation, and/or program fees.

-The JBBBSLA Scholarship Program provides college scholarships to eligible Littles who have been matched for a minimum of two years (current matches) OR whose match lasted at least two years and ended within the last five years (closed matches).
+The JBBBSLA Scholarship provides college scholarships to eligible Littles who have been matched for a minimum of two years (current matches) OR whose match lasted at least two years and ended after the Little’s 14th birthday (closed matches).

-The Rising Leaders Scholarship Program provides college scholarships to eligible campers who served as a CIT for two years or a CIT for one year and a Teen Camper for one summer session at Camp Bob Waldorf.
+The Rising Leaders Scholarship provides college scholarships to eligible campers who served as a CIT for two years or a CIT for one year and a Teen Camper for one summer session at Camp Bob Waldorf.

 The Arnold S. Nelson Scholarship Program provides college scholarships to campers who have completed at least one Witherbee Wilderness Backpacking trip.

 Students applying for a scholarship must complete an application and interview with the appropriate Scholarship Committee.
 Our scholarships prioritize financial need, academic performance and community service.